awsdocs/amazon-emr-management-guide/doc_source/emr-throttling-error.md

 ## Solutions<a name="emr-throttling-error-solutions"></a>

 Consider the following solutions:
-+ [Create a support case](https://console.aws.amazon.com/support/cases#/create) to request a **Service limit increase**\.
++ Follow the instructions in [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference* to request a service limit increase\.
+For some APIs, setting up a CloudWatch event might be a better option than increasing limits\.
+For more details, see [When to set up EMR events in CloudWatch](emr-service-limits-cloudwatch-events.md)\.
 + If you have clusters that launch on the same schedule—for example, at the top of the hour—consider staggering start times\.
 + If you have clusters that are sized for peak demand, and you periodically have instance capacity, consider specifying automatic scaling to add and remove instances on\-demand\.
 In this way, instances are used more efficiently, and depending on the demand profile, fewer instances may be requested at a given time across an account\.
-For more information, see [Using Automatic Scaling in Amazon EMR](emr-automatic-scaling.md)\.
+For more information, see [Using Automatic Scaling with a Custom Policy for Instance Groups ](emr-automatic-scaling.md)\.